Preview up front, this situation ended very badly.

 Throughout this I meet Sally and am introduced to John.
 We talk about becoming partners in my company.
 Sally takes a long time to warm up to the idea of joining forces.
 Meanwhile the equity dispute with Bob is taking place.

 Sally comes around to the idea of us joining forces.
 Bob travels back to the US for a week visit.
-I attempt to introduce Bob and Patty.
+I attempt to introduce Bob and Sally.
 Bob declines to meet Sally after taking a look at her resume saying that we need to be looking at people with more impressive backgrounds and that VCs would ding us on the team evaluation when we try to go for funding in the future if we work with Sally.

 Sally, John, and I continue to talk about how to work together with both Sally and John being really skeptical over the value of working with Bob, and with the idea of setting up international work as a separate legal entity just so Bob can have 50%.
 I try to convince them of the value of the work overseas and how critical Bob is to executing this.